Five tips for ensuring GDPR compliance

 For companies who would like to quickly check whether they are on the safe side with respect to data protection, Retarus has put together “7 Questions you should ask now”.
 The Munich-based business communication experts have also made a questionnaire available, free to download, which allows companies to easily check whether an IT service provider ensures data protection in accordance with the GDPR.

 With its outstanding solutions and services, intelligent infrastructure, and patented technology, Retarus manages communication for companies worldwide.
 Retarus’ state-of-the-art technologies, highly available data centers, and innovative cloud messaging platform offer maximum security, maximum performance, and business continuity.
 With experience in steering information flows at the enterprise level, Retarus ensures that information is transferred securely and reliably to the right place, at the right time, in the right format—since 1992 and with now 15 subsidiaries on four continents.
-Seventy-five percent of DAX 30, half of all EURO STOXX 50, and 25 percent of S&P100 companies rely on Retarus services.
+More than fifty percent of all EURO STOXX 50, DAX 40 as well as CAC 40 and 25 percent of S&P100 companies rely on Retarus' services.
 Our long-standing customers include Adidas, Bayer, BT, DHL, DZ Bank, Honda, Mitsubishi, Panasonic and Sony.